modzy/cli/README.md

 For more detailed information, visit our [CLI Documentation page](https://docs.modzy.com/v1.0.6/docs/cli)
 ## Installation

+### Homebrew
+To install the CLI via Homebrew, first tap the Modzy tap:

+`brew tap modzy/tap`

+Afterwards, you can install the CLI using brew:

+`brew install modzy`

+### Using Go
 As a prerequisite for installing the Modzy CLI, you must install have golang installed.
 Download and install golang
 here: https://golang.org/doc/install